ekponk/banana_rl/README.md

 ## Installation

 1. Clone the assocated repository
-2. Run the install.sh file
+2. Run the install.sh file `source install.sh`
+3. `jupyter-notebook navigation_project.ipynb`
+4. Follow the instructions in the notebook